shrutigirigosavi/C-_programming/README.md

 # Customised Virtual File System (CVFS)

 Project Overview:-
-The **Customised Virtual File System (CVFS)** is a Linux-inspired virtual file system implemented in **C language** to understand **Operating System internals**.
+The Customised Virtual File System (CVFS) is a Linux-inspired virtual file system implemented in C language to understand  Operating System internals.
-This project simulates core file system components such as **Boot Block, Super Block, Inodes, File Tables, and User File Descriptor Table (UFDT)** and provides a **command-line shell** for file operations.
+This project simulates core file system components such as **Boot Block, Super Block, Inodes, File Tables, and User File Descriptor Table (UFDT)** and provides a command-line shell for file operations.

-The system works entirely in memory and mimics real OS-level file handling concepts.

  Objectives:-
 - To understand internal working of file systems